 No matter how much having an elderly dog may have cramped my style this summer, she's totally worth it.
 Her loving nature, sweet disposition and general good looks make it hard to get upset about staying home with my girl.
 She loves me, him and even the cat, more than we'll ever understand.
 She doesn't care if I stay in my pajamas all day or if my hair is a mess.
 She doesn't care if we stay or go, as long as we are together.

-Over the past few weeks we've spent a lot of time at the vet and at the pet-food store researching kidney-friendly limited ingredient diets.
+There was a time when we spent a lot of time at the vet's office and the pet-food store researching kidney-friendly limited ingredient diets.
 I found myself standing in my local pet-food store asking "when did we get to this point?"
 The truth is that her aging caught us by surprise.
 It's made me pause and take stock of what she means to us, to me in particular.
 And although I know the day will come, it's hard to imagine coming home and not finding her here waiting for me, ball-in-mouth.

 Do you have an elderly dog?
 What promises have you made to your pup?
 Have you experienced any of the puppy problems I've described?
-If so, I'd love to get your advice.
-Drop me a comment below to let me know how you cope with caring for an elderly dog.
+If so, you may be interested to know which products we've been using to help our girl feel better.

 If you like this post then be sure to sign-up for my newsletter.
 You'll stay up-to-date on all my latest articles & partnerships, plus get a behind-the-scenes look at my blog.
 Enter your information below now and get my latest freebie!